 A 2017 PwC business survey tells us that a business transition to the SDGs has been slow.
 As detailed in the report, “62% of the companies studied to discuss the SDGs in their reporting.
 Only 37% have prioritized individual SDGs”.

 A more recent study, published by KPMG, has identified that:

 - The SDGs most commonly prioritised by leading companies are Climate Action (SDG13), Decent Work & Economic Growth (SDG8) and Good Health & Wellbeing (SDG3)

 - The SDGs least commonly prioritised are Life on Land (SDG15), Zero Hunger (SDG2) and Life Below Water (SDG14)

 Therefore, some of the more well-recognised companies are halfway there in terms of reporting on SDGs, but less than halfway there in terms of industry-specific prioritising of the SDGs in their business strategy.

 Working out the business case for global impact

 According to the World Business Council for Sustainable Development businesses still lack a clear understanding of the business case.
 The struggle to articulate the business case within their own operations is the greatest barrier to integration and transition efforts to internal SDG engagement.
 No internal company priorities for SDGs means, no effective partnerships within or outside the relevant sector/industry.

-Ultimately, the global impact will come from partnerships at local/individual, regional/community, and global/human society level.
+Ultimately, the global impact will come from partnerships at the local/individual, regional/community, and global/human society levels.
 If less than 50% of companies have identified individual priority SDGs, how can they form partnerships critical to sustainable development?